-1. To Freeze: These cookies will last in the freezer for up to 3 months.
-Store in an airtight container like a freezer bag.
-These freeze great!
+Yes, these cookies freeze well for up to 3 months.
+Store in an airtight container like a freezer bag, or plastic container.

-Another option is to freeze the cookie dough.
-You can freeze the dough as is, or by scooping into to balls.
-If scooping into balls, freeze the balls on a sheet pan for ~1 hour before adding to a tupperware container or freezer bag.
+Yes.
+You can freeze the dough as is, or by scooping into balls.
+If scooping into balls, freeze the dough balls on a sheet pan for ~1 hour before adding to a tupperware container or freezer bag.
 Cookie dough lasts up to 3 months in the freezer.

 - Preheat oven to 350 degrees F. Spray cookie sheet with non stick baking spray.